alina-delossantos/AirBnB_clone/README.md

     - destroy an object

 ### Storage
-All the classes are handled by our `Storage` engine within our `FileStorage` Class.
+All the classes are handled within our `FileStorage` Class.

 ## 0x02 Environment
 <!-- ubuntu -->